-A special case of the above with $\Sigma = I$ is precisely the optimization of SVM, where I is the unit matrix.
+A special case of the aforementioned with $\Sigma = I$ is precisely the optimization of SVM, where I is the unit matrix.

-Remarks.
-In the above, SVM is equivalent to $M^4$ when making two assumptions: one is the assumption about data "orientation" or data shape, i.e., $\Sigma{\mathbf{x}} = \Sigma{\mathbf{y}} = \Sigma$ , and the other is the assumption about data "scattering magnitude" or data compactness, i.e., $\Sigma = \mathbf{I}$ .
+Remarks: In the aforementioned, SVM is equivalent to $M^4$ when making two assumptions: One is the assumption about data "orientation" or data shape, i.e., $\Sigma{\mathbf{x}} = \Sigma{\mathbf{y}} = \Sigma$ , and the other is the assumption about data "scattering magnitude" or data compactness, i.e., $\Sigma = I$ .
 However, these two assumptions are inappropriate.
-We demonstrate this in Figure 3 (a) and Figure 3 (b).
-We assume the orientation and the magnitude of each ellipsoid represent the data shape and compactness, respectively, in these figures.
+We demonstrate this in Fig. 3(a) and (b).
+We assume the orientation and the magnitude of each ellipsoid represent the data shape and compactness, respectively, in these fig-

-Figure 3 (a) plots two types of data with the same data orientations but different data scattering magnitudes.
-It is obvious that, by ignoring data scattering, SVM inappropriately locates itself unbiasedly midway between the support vectors (filled points), since $\mathbf{x}$ is likely to be scattered in the horizontal axis.
-Instead, $\mathbf{M}^4$ is more reasonable (see the solid line in this figure).
-Furthermore, Figure 3 (b) plots the case with the same data scattering magnitudes but different data orientations.
+Fig. 3(a) plots two types of data with the same data orientations but different data scattering magnitudes.
+It is obvious that, by ignoring data scattering, SVM inappropriately locates itself unbiasedly midway between the support vectors (filled points), since x is likely to be scattered in the horizontal axis.
+Instead, $M^4$ is more reasonable (see the solid line in this figure).
+Furthermore, Fig. 3(b) plots the case with the same data scattering magnitudes but different data orientations.
 Similarly, SVM does not capture the orientation information.
-In contrast, $\mathbf{M}^4$ employs this information and demonstrates a more suitable decision plane: $\mathbf{M}^4$ represents the tangent line between two small dashed ellipsoids centered at the support vectors (filled points).
-Note that SVM and $\mathbf{M}^4$ do not necessarily achieve the same support vectors.
-In Figure 3 (b), $\mathbf{M}^4$ uses the two filled points mentioned above as support vectors, whereas SVM uses all three of the filled points as support vectors.
-It is also interesting that when $\mathbf{\Sigma}{\mathbf{x}} = \mathbf{\Sigma}{\mathbf{y}}$ , SVM can produce the same results as $\mathbf{M}^4$ with less computational time cost.
+In contrast, $M^4$ employs this information and demonstrates a more suitable decision plane: $M^4$ represents the tangent line between two small dashed ellipsoids centered at the support vectors (filled points).
+Note that SVM and $M^4$ do not necessarily achieve the same support vectors.
+In Fig. 3(b), $M^4$ uses the two filled points mentioned previously as support vectors, whereas SVM uses all three of the filled points as support vectors.
+It is also interesting that when $\Sigma{\mathbf{x}} = \Sigma{\mathbf{y}}$ , SVM can produce the same results as $M^4$ with less computational time cost.
 However, it proves to be tough for SVM to consider different covariance matrices.
 Note that again, generally speaking, no single normalization can make two classes of data contain the same data trend simultaneously.

-3) Link with Linear Discriminant Analysis: LDA, an important and popular method, is used widely in constructing decision hyperplanes [13][15] and reducing the feature dimensionality [12].
+3) Link With Linear Discriminant Analysis: LDA, an important and popular method, is used widely in constructing decision hyperplanes [13], [15] and reducing the feature dimensionality [12].
 In the following discussion, we mainly consider its application as a classifier.
 LDA involves solving the following optimization problem: